Nalhin/TrendingNearMe/README.md

 #### Frameworks & Libraries

 * NestJS
-* React
+* ReactS
 * Angular

 #### Summary

-The project was developed following the modern web development trends and utilizing advanced typescript concepts such as:
+The project was developed following modern web development trends and utilizing advanced typescript concepts such as:

 * Decorators
 * Metadata